 When choosing a criminal defense attorney, you want to look for someone who is experienced, has a strong track record, and who is up-to-date and aware of the ever-changing landscape of the law.
-You also want someone who has the time necessary to fully commit themselves to your case– this is why we so strongly recommend that you hire a private attorney rather than settling for public defenders.
+You also want someone who has the time necessary to commit themselves to your case fully– this is why we strongly recommend that you hire a private attorney rather than settling for public defenders.
 No matter how good a public defender is at their job, they are often overworked and swamped with clients, so things may slip through the cracks.

 The criminal defense attorneys of Hart Powell, S.C. have been serving the Milwaukee area since 1993, and along with those many years of experience comes an impressive track record that we are very proud of.
 We have also helped many people negotiate and resolve their legal situations even before charges were filed.

 Michael F. Hart, one of our criminal defense attorneys, has been practicing law for 29 years.
 His dedication to his clients has led him to be recognized as a Wisconsin Super Lawyer.

 Laws and Punishments